 Conducting A New York State Background Check

 New York offers some of the best talent in the world.
-Part of the hiring process is conducting a transparent New York state background check that gives you the information you need while being fair to candidates.
+Part of the hiring process is conducting a New York State background check that gives you the information you need for a fair candidate assessment.

 What Is Reported On A New York Criminal Background Check?

-When you conduct a pre-employment background check, the information you see depends on what you ask for.
+When you conduct a pre-employment background check, the information you receive depends on your organization’s needs.
 Checkr takes the hassle out of background checks by allowing you to customize your requests.
+Most employers ask for a report into criminal history, verification of previous employment, and confirmation of credentials.
+So, what can you expect to see on an NYC background check?

 Criminal History Report

-If a candidate has a record, a criminal history background check will contain information like charges, misdemeanor/felony, dispositions, date of arrest, and case numbers.
-Sealed records are not reported on a NY state police background check.
+If a candidate has a record, a criminal history background check will contain information like charge names, misdemeanor/felony, case dispositions, and case numbers.
+Sealed records are not reported on checks.

-This check displays all former employers, their positions, and when they worked there.
+Used to verify information regarding former employers, the candidate’s former positions, and when they worked in previous roles.
 Employment verification is vital for ensuring candidates have the right level of experience.

 Education verification returns detailed information about which institutions a candidate attended, when they attended, as well as any degrees or diplomas they received.